tomcanham/MemoryFinder/README.md

 Just playing around teaching myself Golang.
+Note that this project is interop between Golang and Windows; "trivial" (hello world) projects don't motivate me or teach me much.

 This project searches another process' memory space for a specified UInt32.